hazelcast/hazelcast-jet-reference-manual/docs/200_Getting_Started/200_Hazelcast_Jet_102_-_Trade_Monitoring_Streaming_Job.md

 If we do observe such an offending item, we categorize it as "too late" and just filter it out.

-In analogy to batch processing, the watermark is like an end-of-stream marker, only in this case it marks the end of a substream.
-Our reaction to it is analogous as well: we emit the aggregated results for items whose timestamp is less than the watermark.

-**Terminology note**: in this and other places you'll notice that we use the term "watermark" in several distinct, but closely related meanings:
+**Terminology note**: in this and other places you'll notice that we use the term "watermark" in two distinct, but closely related meanings:

 - As a property of a given location in the DAG pipeline: _the current value of the watermark_.
 - As a data item: _a processor received a watermark_.

-The processor's current value of the watermark is updated when the processor receives a watermark item.
+The watermark can be considered as a "clock telling the event time", as opposed to the wall-clock time.
+The processor's watermark value advances when it receives a watermark item.

 ## Stream Skew